-Dance is taught at both key stage 3 and 4 at Abbs Cross Academy.
-It is taught within the Performing Arts context and increases students’ knowledge on physical, technical and expressive skills.
+Dance is taught at both Key Stage 3 and 4 at Abbs Cross Academy.
+It is within the Performing Arts faculty and increases students’ knowledge on physical, technical and expressive skills, through practical activity.

 General Outcomes and Objectives of Dance